lhafkamp/minor-frisbee/README.md

 -  [x] voting interface is only enabled during the time-based event
 -  [x] an option to adjust the score
 -  [x] an option to send the score to the Leaguevine API
+-  [x] time event button shouldn't be accessible during the time event
 -  [ ] user needs to be notified when entering a room when there's an ongoing time event
--  [ ] time event button shouldn't be accessible during the time even

 ## Core flow
 <img src="media/coreflow.png"/>